 I came across this article on One Green Planet.
 Two of the misconceptions you most likely already know about.
 I am going to highlight the one that I think still lurks in the thoughts of many, even horse and other animal advocates.
-It is not because people are unkind but they have grown up with animal exploitation so see it is as normal.
+It is not because people are unkind but they have grown up with animal exploitation so they see it is as normal.
 Although imperceivable at first glance society is becoming more enlightened.
 Let’s keep this work going.

 One of the first questions I get on a regular basis when people come to visit the horses in my sanctuary is “which ones do you ride?”
 My answer is straightforward – none.
 To most, this is almost incomprehensible.
 They cannot understand the point of having a horse if it cannot be ridden.
 It is almost as if they have been programmed to believe that a horse must have a job, a purpose.

 A stigma exists that horses are here to entertain, to meet human necessity and always be useful.
 This is far from the truth and thankfully, more people are beginning to see this.
 It is a rare opportunity to see them in a more natural environment, bonding with others of their kind without always having to please their human counterparts.